apioo/fusio/README.md

 ## Configuration

+You can either manually install Fusio with the steps below or you can also use the browser based installer at `public/install.php`.
+Note because of security reasons it is highly recommended to remove the installer script after the installation.

 * __Adjust the configuration file__
   Open the file `.env` in the Fusio directory and change the key `FUSIO_URL` to the domain pointing to the public folder.
 Also insert the